Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

   $ES=C_p*C_d*(N_H*10+N_M*3+N_L)$, where $C_p$ and $C_d$ represent the phase factor and protocol difficulty.

+// We should compile evidence to back up these calcs: examples of existing audits and projects using this calculation, and analyze whether we get the correct results.
+It would also be good to see these numbers against protocols that were audited, and hacked, to see the relationship between this score and hacks.

   e.g. If an auditor found H3 M2 L10 in phase 1 and the difficulty is 0.8, the exploit score will be $0.5*0.8*(3*10+2*3+0.1*10)=14.8$.

   The exploit score can be specific to an auditor or a phase.